TypeSwitch in LLVM ADT

 TypeSwitch

-is the type of input, and ResultT
+TypeSwitch<T, ResultT> is a template class: T is the type of input, and ResultT is the type of the switch result.

-, although they are specializing template arguments differently.
+There are two TypeSwitch variants inherited from TypeSwitchBase, although they are specializing template arguments differently.

-For the variant with returned result, it has a Optional
+For the variant with returned result, it has a Optional field result in it, which will be null after initialization.
+Its Case is implemented as follows:

 template <typename CaseT, typename CallableT>